-Whether you are performing software development for a complex manufacturing system or a software development for a simple e-commerce application, your users are your customers.
+Whether you are performing software development for a complex manufacturing system or a software development for a simple e-commerce application, your users are your customers so their experience needs to be at the forefront of your design.
 Your customers have a wide range of computer experience, so the screens or user interfaces they work with must be simple, uncluttered, and designed according to a workflow or process you expect your users to follow.

 So how exactly do you deliver this first-rate user experience?
 First, let’s define exactly what user experience is and what it is not.

 Wikipedia defines user experience design or UX design as the “overarching experience a person has as a result of their interactions with a particular product or service” and it “incorporates [several] disciplines to positively impact the overall user experience.”

 Whitney Hess offers 10 Most Common Misconceptions About User Experience Design.
 She says that some misconceptions of UX design are that it is constructing software user interfaces and applying usability principles to those designs.
 Some even assume that UX design is the responsibility of the art department who then makes those designs into striking front-ends.
 In actuality, user interface design and usability are two separate facets of UX design.
 These facets are the result of a collaborative process performed by members of a business to ensure that the end user has an overall positive user experience when interacting with the software application.

 To better understand the 7 facets of user experience design, let’s take a look at Peter Morville’s User Experience Honeycomb.

 Source: Semantic Studios, http://www.semanticstudios.com/publications/semantics/000029.php